 Homework is a valuable aid in helping students make the most of their school experience.
 GCHS defines homework as an independent activity to be accomplished outside of the school day without teacher assistance to reinforce concepts learned in class.
 Effective use of homework requires cooperation between the student, parents, teachers, and Administration.
-On average, high school students can expect two hours of homework per week for each subject.
+On average, high school students can expect 75 minutes of homework per week (average of 15 minutes per day) for each subject.